mrkoz/robot-playground/README.md

-# B4E Playground
+# Robot Playground

+Made to create a playground structure with corflute panels.

-STL's and OpenSCAD Generator files to make clamping playgrounds for B4E project
+Contains STL's and OpenSCAD Generator files to make clamping playgrounds for Robots

 ## Usage